Pupil Premium

 Statement of Intent

 High-quality first teaching is at the heart of our approach, with a focus on areas in which disadvantaged students require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged students in our school.
-Implicit in the intended outcomes detailed below is the intention that non-disadvantaged students’ attainment will be sustained and improved alongside progress for their disadvantaged peers.

-• Act early to intervene at the point need is identified;
+• act early to intervene at the point need is identified

-• Adopt a whole school approach in which all staff take responsibility for disadvantaged students’ outcomes and raise expectations of what they can achieve.
+• adopt a whole school approach in which all staff take responsibility for disadvantaged students’ outcomes and raise expectations of what they can achieve.

 Core principles and strategies